Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Method

 where $f_{-1}$ denotes the input frame $X_{t}$.

-This recursive structure enables sequential abstraction of degradation cues at multiple resolutions.
+This recursive structure enables hierarchical abstraction of degradation cues at multiple resolutions.
 To capture more stable degradation features, the last three encoder outputs $f_1, f_2, f_3$ are bilinearly upsampled, element-wise summed, and passed through a convolutional layer to generate the degradation tensor:

 where $\text{Up}(\cdot)$ denotes bilinear interpolation.
 The resulting degradation tensor $f_r$ preserves spatial structural information and serves as pixel-wise guidance for subsequent enhancement stages.
-The final encoder output $f_3$ is first flattened into a degradation vector $f_v$, which is then mapped to a discrete degradation class $f_c$ through a multi-layer perceptron:
+The final encoder output $f_3$ is first flattened into a degradation vector $f_v$, which is then mapped to a discrete degradation class $f_c$ through a multi-layer perceptron: {

-This process compactly encodes the overall degradation characteristics of one frame.
-The predicted degredation level $f_c$ serves a dual purpose: it provides a conditioning before the blind QECV network and also supports auxiliary classification loss during training.
+} This process compactly encodes the overall degradation characteristics of one frame.
+The predicted degradation level $f_c$ serves a dual purpose: it provides a conditioning prior to the blind QECV network and also supports auxiliary classification loss during training.

 For training, $N$ different single frames with varying QP values are randomly selected.
 The input frames are randomly cropped into a total of $2N$ patches, which are used as a mini-batch input to the encoder network.
-For the outputs of the encoder, the degradation vectors are used to calculate the contrastive loss, while the degradation levels are employed to calculate the classification loss.
-For the latter, cross-entropy loss~\cite{pmlr-v202-mao23b} is employed, which can be formulated as:
+For the outputs of the encoder, the degradation vectors are utilized to calculate contrastive loss, and the degradation levels are employed to calculate classification loss.
+For classification loss, cross-entropy loss~\cite{pmlr-v202-mao23b} is employed, which can be formulated as:

 where $f^{\,i}_c$ denotes the predicted probability of class $c$ for the $i$-th sample, and $\hat{f}^{\,i}_c$ is the corresponding one-hot ground-truth label.